-Section 2.
+Section 1.
 Annual Reporting.
-The Agency shall submit to the Program Administrator an Annual Programmatic Report, a copy of which is attached hereto and incorporated by this reference as Exhibit "E", which provides information of program participants (individuals and households) served at the Project.
+The Agency shall submit to the Program Administrator an Annual Programmatic Report, a copy of which is attached hereto and incorporated by this reference as Exhibit "E".
 The Annual Programmatic Report shall be submitted within thirty (30) calendar days of the end of each fiscal year (September 30) and shall provide the total number of persons receiving assistance for that year.
 The Agency shall provide to the Program Administrator any additional information deemed necessary by the Program Administrator, in its sole discretion.